Hypothalamus involved in migraine

-The hypothalamus located in the central nervous system plays a vital role in the release of endocrine hormones.
-It is a sensor of body stimuli and participates in many functions, such as the sleep cycle, hunger, thirst, etc. A permanent hyperexcitability (even between attacks) of the hypothalamus has been demonstrated in migraine patients.
-This could explain its early hyperactivation and the premonitory symptoms that the patient feels before the onset of the migraine attack during the prodromes, such as the feeling of thirst, hunger, yawning or intense fatigue.
+The hypothalamus located in the central nervous system plays an essential role in the release of endocrine hormones.
+It is a sensor of body stimuli and participates in many functions, such as the sleep cycle, hunger, thirst, etc. It has been demonstrated in migraine patients a permanent hyperexcitability (even between attacks) of the hypothalamus.
+This could explain its early hyperactivation and the warning symptoms that the patient feels before the onset of the migraine attack during the prodromes, such as the feeling of thirst, hunger, yawning or intense fatigue.

 We recommend reading: The mechanism of migraine to fully understand this article